apmckinlay/natureapp/trees/sage.md

 keywords: [shrub]
 visibility: high
 ---
-Sagebrush is a woody **shrub** with hairy, silvery **leaves** that stay green all year round.
-It's normally 2-4 ft high but can be taller.
-It has a gray twisted **trunk** and branches with stringy, fragile **bark**.
+Sagebrushes are woody **shrubs** with hairy, silvery **leaves** that stay green all year round.
+They're normally 2-4 ft high but can be taller.
+They have a gray twisted **trunk** and branches with stringy, fragile **bark**.
 Small yellow **flowers** appear in late summer or early fall.
-It has a deep taproot that can gather water from far below the surface.
+They have a deep taproot that can gather water from far below the surface.

-Sagebrush is usually found in cold deserts with sandy or powdery soil and has a sharp odor (turpentine and camphor), especially after it rains.
+Sagebrushes are usually found in cold deserts with sandy or powdery soil and have a sharp odor (turpentine and camphor), especially after it rains.

-**Did you know?** Sagebrush provides food and habitat for many creatures, including Sage Grouse, Deer, [Elk](/animals/elk/), [Pronghorn](/animals/pronghorn/), [Bighorn Sheep](/animals/bighorn/), and Jack Rabbit.
+**Did you know?** Sagebrushes provide food and habitat for many creatures, including Sage Grouse, Deer, [Elk](/animals/elk/), [Pronghorns](/animals/pronghorn/), [Bighorn Sheep](/animals/bighorn/), and Jack Rabbits.